comp6010/comp6010.github.io/about.markdown

 ---
 layout: page
-title: About
+title: About COMP6010
 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+COMP6010 is a foundation unit in Masters programs in School of Computing, Macquarie University.

+Site is built using Jekyll.
+Usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /